 Biography: Jim Masteller is a licensed marriage and family therapist.
 He received a doctorate in ministry from Fuller Theological Seminary and a masters of theology from Dallas Theological Seminary.
 Jim is the founder and CEO of CIFT.
 Jim has served as an Army Chaplain for 20 years, a pastor for 9 years and has been the founder and director of CIFT for 20 years.
 He currently continues to provide oversight to CIFT, carries a limited case load, is part of the leadership team for a church plant and serves on the Board for Overseas Missionary Fellowship International.

 Biography: Julissa is an Associate Marriage and Family Therapist who completed her Master’s degree at Azusa Pacific University.
 She graduated with her Bachelor of Arts in Psychology from Concordia University Irvine.
 Julissa is certified in Prepare and Enrich, a comprehensive assessment tool used in both pre-marital and marriage therapy.
 She has a heart for helping people find hope, healing, and spiritual growth.
-Julissa’s areas of experience and interest include depression, anxiety, couples counseling, relationship struggles, trauma/abuse, grief/loss, family conflict and spiritual issues.
+Julissa’s areas of experience and interest include depression, anxiety, couples counseling, relationship struggles, trauma/abuse, grief/loss, and spiritual issues.

 Biography: Kandis is a Licensed Marriage and Family Therapist who earned her Master’s degree in Marriage and Family Therapy at Hope International University.
 She received her bachelor’s degree from Cal State Fullerton, in Psychology.
 Kandis is passionate about helping adolescents and teens who struggle with cutting and other forms of self-harm, as well as self-esteem issues.
 Kandis works with all ages of individuals to help them find hope and support as they work through anxiety, bipolar disorder, eating disorders and grief/loss.
 She also has a heart to work with adolescent and adult children of alcoholics.
 Previously, Kandis worked in youth ministry and is passionate about fostering an environment that provides hope, healing and spiritual growth.